strike65/SwiftyStats/README.md

 // example data
 let data: Array<Double> = [3.14,1.21,5.6]
-// because our data are double valued items, the parameter "characterSet" is ignored let test = SSExamine<Double>.init(withObject: data, levelOfMeasurement: .interval, characterSet: nil)
+// because our data are double valued items, the parameter "characterSet" is ignored let test = SSExamine<Double, Double>.init(withObject: data, levelOfMeasurement: .interval, characterSet: nil)
 // prints out the arithmetic mean print("\(test.arithmeticMean)")
 // you can use the class to analyze strings too: